MingxuanLiu/Protective-DNS-Draft/draft-liu-dnsop-protective-dns.md

 1. Local Lookup: storing directly on the PDNS server, allowing direct queries against the local blocklist file.
 2. Remote Lookup: performing lookups via network interfaces (e.g., DNSBL {{RFC5782}}).

-**Rewriting Policy.** Upon retrieving blocklist matching results, the PDNS server should rewrite resolution responses for domains marked as malicious targets.
-The rewriting policy is critical to PDNS's defensive capability.
+**Rewriting Policy.** Upon retrieving blocklist matching results, the PDNS server rewrites resolution responses for domains in the blocklist.
 Primary implementations of the rewriting module include, but are not limited to:

 1. DNS Response Policy Zones (RPZ) {{RPZ}}: Implemented as zone files {{RFC1034}}, {{RFC1035}}, specifying both whether rewriting is required and providing domain-specific rewrite results.
 2. Domain Lists: This format consists of one domain per line, specifying only the rewrite requirement for each domain.